Migrating Data from MySQL for VMware Tanzu v1 to v2

 p-spring-cloud-services space, the Spring Cloud Services broker uses one (1) MySQL service instance, called spring-cloud-broker-db, to store information about Spring Cloud Services service instances.

-Following the instructions in Migrating Data from MySQL for PCF v1 to v2, migrate the Spring Cloud Services broker’s data to a MySQL for PCF v2 service instance.
-Pivotal recommends using a small plan (such as the provided
+Following the instructions in Migrating Data from MySQL for PCF v1 to v2, migrate the Spring Cloud Services broker’s data to a MySQL for VMware Tanzu service instance.
+VMware recommends using a small plan (such as the provided

-db-smallplan) to create a MySQL for PCF v2 service instance for use by the Spring Cloud Services service broker.
+db-smallplan) to create a MySQL for VMware Tanzu v2 service instance for use by the Spring Cloud Services service broker.

 Use the Service Instances dashboard to verify that the migration succeeded.